Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 ### How Precise Is Scalingo Scheduler?

-In order to execute tasks on an application, we need to pull the application image which could take a few minutes depending on its size.
+Execution time can be delayed by a few minutes.
+Indeed in order to execute tasks on an application we need to pull the application image which could take a few minutes depending on its size.

+If you need more precision we suggest to [run a custom clock process]().